Contact

 Esa-Pekka Salonen, conductor

-Highlights of the 2025/26 season include her return to the Deutsches Symphonie-Orchester Berlin and debuts with the Radio Symphony Orchestra Vienna at the Brucknerhaus Linz, the Orchestre National des Pays de la Loire, and the Staatsorchester Darmstadt.
-She continues her collaboration with Lautten Compagney Berlin, with whom she released her second CD, Dancing Queen, featuring music by ABBA and Rameau, awarded the Opus Klassik in 2025.
-Her upcoming CD, Nutcracker Unwrapped—a new take on Tchaikovsky’s Nutcracker arranged by Wolf Kerschek—will be released in autumn 2025.
-She also returns to the Schleswig-Holstein Music Festival, where she was a resident artist in 2024.
+Highlights of the 2025/26 season included her return to the Deutsches Symphonie-Orchester Berlin, as well as her debuts with the Radio-Symphonieorchester Wien at the Brucknerhaus in Linz, the Orchestre National des Pays de la Loire and the Staatsorchester Darmstadt.
+She continues her collaboration with Lautten Compagney Berlin, with whom she received an Opus Klassik award in 2025 for the recording Dancing Queen – a programme featuring music by ABBA and Rameau.
+In autumn 2025, Nutcracker Unwrapped was released, featuring an arrangement of Tchaikovsky’s The Nutcracker by Wolf Kerschek.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.